-For owners, partners and employees
+For owners, partners and employees:

-Life Insurance: Protects family in the event that something happens to the business owner.
+Life Insurance: Protects family if something happens to the business owner.
 This may be particularly relevant in the case of a sole proprietorship, because the owner is personally liable for all the debts of the business.

-Disability Insurance: May provide the business owner with income for a specified period of time, if he/she are unable to work due to an injury or illness.
+Disability Insurance: May provide the business owner with income for a specified period, if he/she is unable to work due to an injury or illness.